Introduction to Constant

-In Mathematics, Algebra is a branch that deals with symbols, constant, variables, numbers and the rules for manipulating them.
+In Mathematics, Algebra is a branch that deals with symbols, constants, variables, numbers and the rules for manipulating them.
 The mathematical relationship is used to find the unknown value by creating expressions and equations.
 A mathematical constant is a key number whose value is determined by a symbol, or by the names of mathematicians, to make it easier to use across various mathematical problems.
 Constants exist in many fields of mathematics, with constants such as e and Π appearing in such varied ways as geometry, number theory, and calculus.

 In this article, we will discuss the constant, constant value and what is a constant term in Maths along with a constant example.